kulinshah98/llm-reasoning-logic-puzzles/README.md

 - `zebra-train-data.pkl` contains around 1.5M puzzles and `zebra-test-data.pkl` contains around 0.1M puzzles with number of entities (houses) and number of attributes (properties) in the range of 3 to 6.
 - Each example contains a list with 3 elements.
 - First element of the list contains the list of the clues/hints for the puzzle in the symbolic language.
+    - Clues are given in ``[Clue type] LHS [c/n] [attr1/house_no1] [val1] RHS [c/n] [attr2/house_no2] [val2] CLUE_END``.
+        - Clue type denotes the relation between attributes (See paper for more details on the cluetypes).
+        - [c/n] denotes whether the following information is about attribute or a house. 'c' denotes that it is for the attribute and 'n' denotes that it is for the house numbering.

+    - Example: "immediate-left LHS n 0 2 RHS c 1 2 CLUE_END'.
+This means that house number 2 is immediate left of the house whose first attribute is 2.
 - Second element of the list contains the solution box.
+    - The first row always contains house numbers.
+    - From second row, the ith list contains information about (i-1)th attribute.
 - Third element of the list contains the order in which solver decides values in the solution box.
 Intuitively, the solver tries to fill the easy-to-decode cells.